Political History of Islam

-The Political History of Islam (تاریخ سیاسی اسلام) is the name of a two-volume book written by Rasul Jafarian, the first volume of which is entitled "The life conduct of the Prophet (of Islam)" in 692 pages and the second volume is entitled "History of the Caliphs" in 828 pages.
+The Political History of Islam (تاریخ سیاسی اسلام) is a two-volume book by Rasul Jafarian.
+The first volume is entitled "The life conduct of the Prophet (of Islam)" in 692 pages and the second volume is entitled "History of the Caliphs" in 828 pages.
 The book has been translated into English, Arabic and Urdu.

 Introduction

 The author Rasul Jafarian states in a part of the introduction of this collection:

 Structure

 In the first volume of this two-volume book, which has been published with an analytical approach, called "The life conduct of the Prophet (of Islam)", examines the political history of Islam from life to the death of Mohammad Ibn Abdullah.
 But in the second volume called "History of the caliphs from the death of the messenger(s) to the decline of the umayyad", in addition to reviewing events, biography, and the origins of the first caliphs and the history of evolution of the two dynasties of the Umayyad and Abbasid, the life of Shiite Imams has also been discussed.